Whtneyas/real-time-web-applicatie/README.md

 - disconnect: This event is used to disconnect the client from the server.
 - message: This event is used to send a message from the client to the server.
 - answer: This event is used to send an answer from the client to the server.
+- question: This event is for receiving questions from the server.
 - history: This event is used to send the history of the chat from the server to the client.
 - typing: This event is used to send a indicator that a user is typing.
 - wrong answer: This event is used when the answer is wrong.
 - data: This event is used to send the data of the game to the client.
 - user: This event is used to send the user data to the server.
 - users: This event is used to send the users data to the client.
-- connect: This event checks if the user is connected to the server.
-If not it will go to the offline mode/page.
 - time : This event shows the time the message is sent from all users.
 - disconnected: This event checks if the user is disconnected from the server.
 If so it give a notification that the user left in the chat.
 - user-joined: This event is used when the the user joins the chat
+- user-left: This event is used when the user leaves the chat.
-- quizEnd: This event is used
+- quizEnd: This event is use when thee user come to the end of the game
+- nextquestion: This event is triggered when the client request the next question in the quiz.

 ## Data life circle